Spheres and Projections for $\mathrm{Out}(F_n)$: Mapping class groups in

-\begin{defi} We say that $\varphi$ is in \emph{($A_0$-)tight minimal position} if it is in minimal position with respect to $\Sigma$, and if additionally the following hold \begin{enumerate}[i)] \item Each $\varphi(a), a\in A_0$ is in minimal position with respect to $\Sigma$ as an arc relative to $\varphi(\beta)$. \item If $\varphi(a)$ is disjoint from $\Sigma$, then the initial point of $\varphi(a)$ is at the furthest position along $\varphi(\beta)$ while still satisfying i). \end{enumerate} \end{defi}
+To give these arcs a unique position, we use the orientations of the arcs: we will consider the arc $a_1$ in Figure~\ref{fig:minimal-arc} preferable to $a_2$, since its initial point is further along $\varphi(\beta)$ (with its orientation). \begin{defi} We say that $\varphi$ is in \emph{($A_0$-)tight minimal position} if it is in minimal position with respect to $\Sigma$, and if additionally the following hold. \begin{enumerate}[i)] \item Each $\varphi(a), a\in A_0$, is in minimal position with respect to $\Sigma$ as an arc relative to $\varphi(\beta)$. \item If $\varphi(a)$ is disjoint from $\Sigma$, then the initial point of $\varphi(a)$ is at the furthest position along $\varphi(\beta)$ among all arcs still satisfying i). \end{enumerate} \end{defi} Note that condition ii) makes sense since $S_g^1$ is not an annulus, and therefore one cannot push the arc along the boundary indefinitely.
+We also remark that condition ii) is not really necessary to make the arguments work, but just helps to avoid some case distinctions.

-We will now show that tight minimal position exists and is well-defined. \begin{lemma} For each sphere system $\Sigma$, $\varphi$ may be homotoped to be in tight minimal position with respect to $\Sigma$. \end{lemma} \begin{proof} By the previous results, we may assume that $\varphi$ is in minimal position with respect to $\Sigma$.
-Suppose now that $a$ is an arc of $A_0$ such that $\varphi(a)$ is not in minimal position with respect to $\Sigma$.
-We will show that then a homotopy of $\varphi$ reduces the total number of intersection points between $\varphi(A_0)$ and $\Sigma$.
+We will now show that ($A_0$-)tight minimal position exists and is well-defined. \begin{lemma} For each sphere system $\Sigma$, $\varphi$ may be homotoped to be in ($A_0$-)tight minimal position with respect to $\Sigma$. \end{lemma} \begin{proof} By Corollary~\ref{cor:minimal-position-exists}, we may assume that $\varphi$ is in minimal position with respect to $\Sigma$.
+To clear up notation, we will refer to ($A_0$-)tight minimal position simply as tight minimal position in this proof and consider $A_0$ as fixed.